ClintWinter/99bottles_php/README.md

 This is the answer I came up with for the original exercise in the [99 bottles of OOP book by Sandi Metz](https://sandimetz.com/99bottles).

-This problem was done _before_ reading any of the book.
+This problem was done _before_ reading any of the chapters, as the book encouraged.

 It took me a little less than an hour from start to finish.